zainhoda/zainhoda.github.io/README.md

 - `_layouts/`: shared page shell and article layout.
 - `_posts/`: the three original articles, with their existing URLs.
 Add YAML front matter with a title when creating a new post.

 The newsletter button links to `https://zainhoda.substack.com/subscribe`.
-Set `booking_url` in `_config.yaml` to enable direct scheduling.
-Until then, the call buttons open an email requesting a 30-minute conversation at `zain@vanna.ai`.
+The “Let’s talk” buttons use `booking_url` in `_config.yaml` to open `https://cal.com/zainhoda/30min`.
+Direct email contact remains `zain@vanna.ai`.

 ## GitHub Pages and the domain